 The National Human Rights Institution of Finland

-The Human Rights Centre, and its Delegation, was established in connection with the Ombudsman’s Office with the aim of creating a structure which, together with the Ombudsman, meets the requirements of the Paris Principles adopted by the United Nations General Assembly in 1993, as satisfactorily as possible.
+The Human Rights Centre and its Delegation were established under the aegis of the Ombudsman’s Office with the aim of creating a structure which, together with the Ombudsman, would meet the requirements of the Paris Principles to the best possible extent.
 This process, which started

-in the early 2000s, achieved its objective in 2014, when the Finnish Human Rights Institution was awarded an A status for 2014–2019 in December 2014.
+in the early 2000s, achieved its objective when the Finnish Human Rights Institution was awarded an A status for 2014–2019 in December 2014.

 Rights Centre would individually endeavour to accomplish them.
-The strategy successfully depicts how the various tasks of the functionally independent yet inter-related sections of the Institution are mutually supportive with the aim of achieving common objectives.
+The strategy successfully depicts how the various tasks of the functionally independent yet inter-related sections of the Institution are mutually supportive with the aim of achieving shared objectives.

 The strategy outlined the following main objectives for the Institution:

-4. International human rights conventions and instruments should be ratified or adopted promptly and implemented effectively.
+- International human rights conventions and instruments should be ratified or adopted promptly and implemented effectively.

-5. Rule of law is implemented.
+- The rule of law is implemented.